mpinson22/Computer-Science-Capstone/Enhanced-Artifact-1-and-3/Category-One-Narrative.md

-# Category One: Software Design and Engineering Narrative
+# Category One Narrative: Software Design and Engineering

 ## Briefly describe the artifact.
 What is it?
 When was it created?
 This artifact is a course catalog application.
 In its original form, it was a C++ console app that read input from a file and loaded courses